dimagi/commcare-cloud/hosting_docs/source/changelog/index.md

 <!--See https://github.com/dimagi/commcare-cloud/blob/master/changelog/README.md for instructions-->
 # About this changelog

-The following changes to `commcare-cloud` that require your attention, newest first.
+Below are the list of changes (the newest first) to `commcare-cloud` and CommCareHQ that need to be applied on your environemtn to keep it upto date.

 ### Changelog